Vajalol/VUI/README.md

 - Type `/vui` in the chat
 - Right-click the VUI minimap icon
+- Click the VUI button in the game menu (ESC menu)
 - Access through ESC → Interface → AddOns → VUI

 Each module has its own dedicated section with detailed customization options: